Uran1u/Snake-Game-Ai-Haskell/README.md

 This is a simple implementation of the classic Snake game written in Haskell.
-The project is purely recreational and aims to improve my programming skills while exploring functional programming concepts.
+The project is purely recreational and aims to improve my programming skills while exploring functional programming concepts. i followed alot of @tfausak did in  https://github.com/tfausak/haskell-snake-game check it out
 ## Features
 - Control the snake using keyboard inputs.
 - Grow the snake by collecting food.